Riyatomar14/CyberSecurityCareer/README.md

 3. about web - http request work , http responses , request headers and different methods that http request is using and all sort of thing around that.

+4. application of skill you have

+5. improve your skills and build on your previous skills

+6. search for jobs and internships ....